kenklin/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-2. The (integer) mean and median total number of steps taken per day are calculated with this code:
+2. The mean and median total number of steps taken per day are calculated with this code:

 ```r
 stepsMean <- round(mean(stepsPerDay$totsteps), digits=2)